vikingmanas/Proposal/README.md

 - Personalize messages in the HTML
 - Replace YouTube link for custom music
 ## 💌 Acknowledgments
-- Inspired by love and creativity.
-Thank you for believing in romance and making memories. 💕
+- Inspired by love and creativity.💕